Git FAQ

 How can I edit / fix the last commit's message?

-Made a typo in your commit message?
+Made a typo in one of your commit messages?
 Or forgot to mention an important detail in the message?
 Correcting a commit message in Git can be very easy - if it's the very last commit you want to edit!

 The Git Cheat Sheet